10 factors to consider when choosing your new career

 Obviously it is not all bad being employed by someone else.
 I get 6 months sick pay every year and if I was self-employed I would get any.
 My company contributes to my pension; if I was self-employed I would need to make 100% of my contributions.
 There are many other pros and cons to being self-employed but they are probably best suited to a post of their own.

 This is an important factor, especially when you are changing your career later on in life.
 You need to give yourself every advantage possible the older you are, when looking for a new job.
 If there is a shortage of trained personnel you have a greater your chance of landing a job, when you finally start applying for them.
 If there are an abundance of people trained with your skills then other factors start will influence an employer’s decision on who to recruit.
 Also remember that he sector might look good, but your role may not be in demand.

 What does the future look like for your industry?

 The bigger the demand for a product the greater the demand for staff, to supply that product.
-For instance, I work in the telecommunications industry and if you have fibre optic skills then I would say the UK is the place to be right now, the current copper network is being replaced by fibre optics, which is a lot of work that will go on for many years to come.
+For instance, I work in the telecommunications industry and if you have fiber optic skills then I would say the UK is the place to be right now, the current copper network is being replaced by fiber optics, which is a lot of work that will go on for many years to come.

-Image of an iPhoneOne reason I chose to be a web developer is because the industry is buzzing and constantly evolving, the future of the Internet has never been so strong, with web sites and applications now accessed from mobile phones, tablets, and the TV.
+Image of an iPhoneOne reason I chose to be a web developer is because the industry is buzzing and constantly evolving, the future of the Internet has never been so strong, with websites and applications now accessed from mobile phones, tablets, and the TV.
 Companies are building more and more software to run on web browsers via their intranet, even desktop software like word processors and spreadsheets are accessible online and you can store your documents there too – in the cloud!